Coding for a Cause

 Among a field of nine talented teams and approximately 45 participants, we found ourselves engaged in a thrilling head-to-head race for the coveted first place.
 Our formidable competitors, the brilliant minds of "Kein funktionierendes WLAN," put up a fierce fight, ultimately emerging as the deserving champions with their clever strategies and exceptional solutions.

 As I reflect on this event, I invite you to join me for a short recap of our unforgettable journey.
-But before we delve into the hackathon itself, let me take you back to where it all began.
+But before we jump into the hackathon itself, let me take you back to where it all began.
 It was in 2022, at the WeAreDevelopers World Congress in Berlin, that I first encountered the KfW Bank.
 A chance encounter at their stand in the sponsor area led to an invitation to participate in a hackathon just a week after the congress.
 At WeAreDevelopers 2022, I went to watch their sessions about the cloud apps they build for the projects they support.
 They had definitely piqued my interest.
 It was there that I was introduced to the world of KfW Bank and the impactful work it undertakes.
 Prior commitments did not allow me to join their hackathon in 2022.
 That would change in 2023.

 What does the KfW Bank do?